cyclist-dev/API_TESTE/README.md

 ---

 ## 🇺🇸 English (EN)

+#🌦️ Future Weather
+>A Full Stack project to check real-time weather.

 ### 📖 About the Project
 This is a project developed to practice **Full Stack** skills.
 The goal was to create a website where users can check the weather for any city, and the interface "reacts" to it: the background changes automatically depending on whether it's sunny, raining, or cloudy.